kate-bagenzo/strawberry-starter/src/posts/user-ref.md

 - `social.png`
     - This appears in the preview card used to link to your blog on social media.
 - `.env`
+    - This is a template showing what a proper `.env.local` file should look like.
+- `.env.local`
     * This file isn't created by default (for security reasons).
     * Putting your Neocities API key here is necessary for `npm run upload` to work.
 - `.gitignore`